 The agora tells us a lot about everyday life and gives an insight to the political experiment that Athens today is so famous for: democracy.
 However, it needs to be said that the eligibility to participate in the government was limited to free Athenian male citizens (no women, slaves or foreigners could take part).
 This space and its multifaceted uses reflects the emphasis of a fledgling democracy to make an effort to include the public (in a limited sense) in the role of government.
 The famous Greek philosophers are also known to have frequented the agora to give speeches and lessons to their students.

-The whole city of Athens was destroyed when the Persians razed the city in 480 BCE; however the agora and Pantheon were rebuilt bigger and better than before.
+The whole city of Athens was destroyed when the Persians razed the city; however the agora and Pantheon were rebuilt bigger and better than before.
 This period now known as Greece’s “Golden Age” in which architectural genius was coupled with military dominance.
 The archeological site today does not have many standing buildings but is yielding a lot of information about the development of Athens as a global beacon of democracy.

 - AP Art History Go!: 026 – Athenian Agora (plan)